-3.1 The site lies at an altitude of 155m AOD and slopes gently down toward the north east.
-Nowhere on the site does gradient or relief impose any limitation to the land quality.
+3.1 The site lies at an altitude of 150m AOD and has a small dry valley running north south with side slopes of 2 degrees.
+Nowhere on the site do gradient or relief affect agricultural land quality.

 4.0 Geology and Soil